jeff4/bionotes.github.io/_other/foundations.md

 **9. Marketing Analytics Skills**
 **10. Conclusion**
 **11. Appendices**
-	* Digital Marketing with Video (from [other course](https://www.linkedin.com/learning/digital-marketing-foundations-2021/the-impact-of-video-marketing))
+	* Info on how to market with video (from [Brad's other longer 2021 course](https://www.linkedin.com/learning/digital-marketing-foundations-2021/the-impact-of-video-marketing))

 ## 0. Introduction